6r66nin/Automatic-search-for-Bing-Rewards/README.md

 # Automatic-search-for-Bing-Rewards
-*This script automatically searches any browser so you can earn Bing Rewards points automatically and effortlessly.*
+*This script automatically performs searches in any browser so you can earn Bing Rewards points automatically and effortlessly.*

 ## HOW TO USE: